 Comments can also be submitted via email to DNR-StateLandReview@Michigan.gov.

-Feedback on the final staff recommendations for the fourth group of counties will be accepted through Wednesday, May 11, 2022.
+Feedback on the initial staff recommendations for the fifth group of counties will be accepted through Friday, June 24, 2022.

-There will be an additional opportunity for public comment on the final staff recommendations for the fourth group of counties at the May 12, 2022 Natural Resources Commission meeting, when the DNR director is expected to make a decision on the final parcel classifications.
+There will be an additional opportunity for public comment on the staff recommendations for the fifth group of counties at an upcoming Natural Resources Commission meeting, when the DNR director is expected to make a decision on the final parcel classifications.

 State Land Review Status and Results